 Top thing to do in Collinwood: Euclid Beach Park

-Euclid Beach Park sits right on Lake Erie, and is home to one of the Cleveland script signs.
+Euclid Beach Park sits right on Lake Erie, and is home to one of my favorite beaches in Cleveland.
 It got a brand new pier in 2018/19, and is a popular hangout spot for families in the summer.
-It’s also the site of Euclid Beach LIVE, one of the Cleveland Metroparks’ Summer Concert series.
+It’s also the site of Euclid Beach LIVE, one of the Cleveland Metroparks’ Summer Concert series, and has one of the Cleveland script signs.

 Other things to do in Collinwood